pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_presence.md

 ## User state

-Set or get dynamic custom presence state (for example, score or location) per channel while subscribed.
-State is not persisted and is lost on disconnect.
+Requires Presence

+Set and get transient, per-channel custom state (not persisted; lost on disconnect).
+See Presence State for details.

 ### Method(s)